 Westlake – in the 2012-13 school they rolled out the initial year of IB at Bassett Elementary, and a proposed roll out in all four elementary schools by the end of the school year or in the 2013-2014 year; in the fall of 2015, Westlake High School intends to roll out the IB in partnership with Rocky River, Berea and Avon Lake high school (HS students from any of those public schools can attend IB classes at Westlake High)

-Campus International – currently a K-5 elementary school (adding students every year until they eventually are K-12) that is partnership between the Cleveland Municipal School District and downtown Cleveland’s largest 4 year college (Cleveland State University).
-Growing incredibly fast they have outgrown their space twice and are now contemplating a new home.
+Campus International – K-8 charter school in partnership with Cleveland Municipal School District and downtown Cleveland’s largest 4 year college (Cleveland State University).

-A helpful website to explore this option: Ohio IB Schools
+A helpful website to explore what IB offers: Ohio IB Schools